Period Correct Watch Bands – 1940s & 1950s

 Was this the way things were in the past?
 No, not really.

-The most straps you’ll see on adverts for watches from the 1940s and the 1950s were pigskin.
+Most of the straps you’ll see on adverts for watches from the 1940s and the 1950s were pigskin.
 That’s not that surprising.
 Pig hide was and is inexpensive, and was available in huge quantities.

 You can easily identify pigskin straps in old adverts.
-The grain is quite distinctive and unmistakable.
-These bands came in fairly light colors, from beige-ish light brown/gold brown to dark tan.
+The grain is distinctive and unmistakable.
+These bands came in light colors, from beige-ish light brown/gold brown to dark tan.
 Other hides were mostly finished in dark brown or black.